Our Programs

 Group Therapy

-We also run topics groups on specific areas such as Anger Management, Mindfulness and Relapse Prevention to delve deeper into these specific area which are of specific interest to some people.
+We also run topics groups on specific areas such as Anger Management, Mindfulness and Relapse Prevention to delve deeper into these specific area which are of specific interest to some people

 Work for the Dole

-The Break are hosting this program to (1) assist our various projects with extra labour, (2) helping people meet their Centrelink requirements, and (3) provide opportunties for upskilling.
+The Break are hosting this program to (1) assist our various projects with extra labour, (2) helping people meet their Centrelink requirements, and (3) provide opportunities for upskilling.
 A Work for the Dole placement with us is more interesting than mopping floors and emptying bins.
 We will gladly help you develop into a social enterprise entrepreneur, or at least support those already doing this work.
 Furthermore, you could get hands on in the community helping to run different projects if that is what interests you.
 We need people for roles in admin, research, project management, team management, right through to property maintenance.
-In this way we support people to avoid the potenitally oppressive oversight of Centrelink while doing something of worth for the community.
+In this way we support people to avoid the often oppressive-feeling oversight of Centrelink while doing something of worth for the community.
 We are also happy to write glowing references to high performers and earnest contributors.

 Elderly check-ins